Home » The Difficult Connection Between Mental Health and Addiction

 • Find structure in sometimes hectic lives

 Unlike residential rehab or inpatient treatment, people in an IOP still live at home and aren’t isolated from friends and family.
-They can still go to work, but they attend sessions multiple times a week for a few hours at a time.
-At Paramount Recovery Centers, we offer evening IOP in Massachusetts for people that work during the day or have other obligations.
+They can still go to work but attend sessions multiple times a week for a few hours at a time.
+At Paramount Recovery Centers, we offer evening IOP in Massachusetts for people who work during the day or have other obligations.
 To give people access to treatment during the Covid-19 pandemic, we also began offering virtual IOP.
-Because people need comfortable safe spaces to open up and overcome addiction and mental health disorders, we also offer separate men’s IOP in Massachusetts and women’s IOP in Massachusetts.
-No matter the nature of your addiction, mental health disorder or dual diagnosis, Paramount Recovery offers addiction treatment in Massachusetts tailored to each individual client.
-Together, we can help you or a loved one find joy and serenity in everyday life.
-For more information, contact us today.

 Get Answers to Your Questions Now